 GAME CHANGER DESCRIPTION POTENTIAL IMPACT(S) MITIGATION STRATEGIES Changes in Water Operations Increase in water demand Continued economic development may result in an increased need for public water to serve local residents and businesses while concurrently meeting the needs of drilling operations.
-If more public water is needed to support local growth, the excess water available for use by the drilling operators could decrease, thus resulting in a price increase for everyone or greater reliance on surface water or hauling of water from neighboring counties where public water is more readily available.
-Lycoming County will remain abreast of new development(s) and their impact on water and sewer infrastructure and service capacity and will consider these needs when allocating local impact fee funds.
+If more needs of drilling operations.
+If more needs of every decrease in a property of the needs of the need Lycoming County will remain abreast of new development(s) and their impact on water and sewer infrastructure and service capacity and will consider these needs when allocating local impact fee funds.
 Deep Well - Aquifers/Water supply decreases If public water supply relies on deep well aquifers and too much water is extracted from the aquifer, the life of the aquifer will be decreased.
 A decreased aquifer life may necessitate a new well to be drilled for public water consumption, resulting in significant costs for the local water authority and possibly the rate payers in their service area.
-Public water authorities that sell water to drilling operators should continually assess both the short- and long- term impacts of this water allocation on their groundwater sources.
+Public water authorities that sell water to drilling operators should continually assess both the short- and long-term impacts of this water allocation on their groundwater sources.
 Gas companies limit their water sources to stream withdrawals and holding ponds Water used in the drilling process comes largely from surface water sources and public water authorities.
 Drillers may elect not to purchase water from authorities.
 Revenue to authorities or municipalities generated by water sales to drilling companies could decrease or vanish.
 Water authorities and municipalities that sell water to drilling operators should strategically allocate that revenue source to ensure that future expenses do not rely on drilling company revenue.